gtod/postgres-json/doc/user-guide.md

-Typically used in the database sense of the *primary key* of a *JSON document* stored in a specific Postgres-JSON *model*.  *Key* is often used in the Common Lisp sense "hash table key" but to avoid overloading *key* too much we try and use *property* for the second meaning, especially in the context of *JSON objects*, where unlike Common Lisp hashes, properties must be strings.
+Typically used in the database sense of the *primary key* of a *JSON document* stored in a specific Postgres-JSON *model*.  *Key* is often short in Common Lisp for "hash table key" but we try and use *property* for the second meaning.

 ##### Property